BrunoSpoletini/frontGestorCursos/README.md

 ## API

-The app expects a backend conforming to the [Course managaer API.yaml](Course%20managaer%20API.yaml) OpenAPI spec, supporting:
+The app expects a backend conforming to the [Course managaer API schema](./schema.yml) OpenAPI spec, supporting:
 - User registration and authentication (JWT)
 - Course creation, listing, and enrollment
 - Grade assignment and retrieval